IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 ## Clockwork's Trap
-- or merriwink says she has info on the grave robbers?
 - Old ironworks - brick building, dusty windows.
 Wide open floor w vats they used to melt ore
 - Steel mesh catwalk stretches above - a hint of movement
 	- Merriwink may call out to Toby if hesitant